VipeCloud/vipecloud_api/products.md

       "image_url" : "https://linktomysquareimage.com/123"
   }
   ```
-  To create a product category via the API, submit the following POST body
+  To create a product category via the API, submit the following POST body:

   ```json
   {